If you’re looking for the quickest and easiest way to do an arc flash boundary calculation you’ve come to the right place!

 My barricades need to be set up at 2.22 meters or about 7 1/2 feet.

-Remember, this is only to keep others safe.
+Remember, this is only to keep others safe and outside of the electrical boundary.
 Anyone who is working within the arc flash boundary will still need to be wearing arc flash PPE.

 I hope this helps!